RunestoneInteractive/httlads/_sources/WorldFacts/scrape_cia.rst

 Challenge:  Screen Scraping the CIA
 ===================================

-Now its time to live dangerously!
 The country data that we have been using was compiled and turned into a csv file in 2006.
-Much of that data comes from the CIA World Factbook. (not Facebook - as autocorrect so often thinks)
+Much of that data comes from the CIA World Factbook. (not Facebook - as autocorrect so often thinks) However, the CIA does not provide the factbook in the form of a nice convenient CSV file, so we need to do that part ourselves.

 The goal of this exercise is to create an up to date version of our country data (at least 2017 as I write this) This will be challenging